gbroder24/irish-animal-habitat/README.md

 The design of the card game was lead by the [ Cat ASMR Memory Game ](https://agnieszka-21.github.io/memory-game-cats/) project.

+The design of the modals was influenced by the [ W3schools ](https://www.w3schools.com/howto/howto_css_modals.asp)

 The tab icon was generated using [ favicon ](https://favicon.io/).

 All other icons used are from [ Font Awesome ](https://fontawesome.com/)